carbon-design-system/carbon/CONTRIBUTING.md

 ## Contributing to Pattern Library

-A pattern library and other similar projects is a living, growing resource that needs to adapt with changes over time.
+A pattern library is a living, growing resource that needs to adapt with changes over time.
 We welcome you to contribute so we can make the pattern library better and more useful for everyone who uses it.

 ## Table of Contents